andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_B_BiasedAnalysis.rst

 Exercises
 *********

-1. Do a biased analysis by extracting the contrast estimates from a cluster in a statistical map defined by that contrast and thresholded at p<0.05.
+1. Do a biased analysis in a software package of your choice by extracting the contrast estimates from a cluster in a statistical map defined by that contrast and thresholded at p<0.05.
 Compare this against doing an unbiased analysis, e.g. with an independent mask.

 2. Do the same thing as above, but with a map threshold at p<0.01.
 Does the effect get bigger?
 Smaller?
 Why?